Best trails in Mowbray National Park

 Which trail has the most elevation gain in Mowbray National Park?

-If you're looking for elevation gain, Mowbray National Park has you covered.
-Mowbray Falls via Bump Track boasts the most elevation gain with 2,007 ft of total ascent.
-The park's runner-up is The Bump Track, which will get you 1,774 ft of elevation gain.
+Mowbray Falls via Bump Track has the most elevation gain with 1,994 ft of total ascent.
+The park's runner-up is The Bump Track, which has 1,712 ft of elevation gain.

 Are there running trails available in Mowbray National Park?